c0j0s/NYP-SAP-SmartBackpack/SmartBackpackIOT/README.md

 | 44000 | activate the buzzer for 1 second            | BUZZER_TEST |

 __Data__
-The second array item is reserved for data body
+The second item is reserved for data body
 ```JSON
 {
     "data":{